Taro Kono: Minister of Defense

-On 15 June 2020, the United States announced the suspension of the Aegis Ashore deployment process, and on the following day, 25 June, it was announced that the National Security Council had officially decided abandon its deployment.
-Kono attributed the cancellation of the deployment to cost and technical issues.
-The US Department of Defense stated the system would cost 200 billion yen ($1.89 billion) and take 12 years to fix a problem with the Aegis booster rocket.
+On 15 June 2020, the United States announced the suspension of the Aegis Ashore deployment process, and on the following day, 25 June, it was announced that the National Security Council had officially decided abandon its deployment in Japan.
+Kono attributed the cancellation to costs and technical issues.
+The US Department of Defense stated the system would cost 200 billion yen ($1.89 billion) and noted an issue with the Aegis booster rocket that could take 12 years to resolve.
 Kono was reportedly upset with officials who had not learned of the flaws with the missile system sooner.

 In August 2020, Kono warned the Chinese government that the Japanese Self-Defense Force would respond to any intrusions on the disputed Senkaku Islands.
 Later that month, Kono oversaw an aerial inspection of the islands.
+In late August, ono met with American Secretary of Defense Mark Esper to discuss the status of US forces on Guam, as well as actions of the Chinese government in the South China Sea, and the threat posed by North Korea.

 After The Pentagon released videos pertaining to alleged UFO encounters, Kono unveiled an official protocol for encountering unidentified aerial phenomena in September 2020.

 During his last week as Defense Minister in September 2020, Kono described China as a "security threat" for the first time.
-Addressing the Center for Strategic and International Studies, in Washington D.C., he stated “When I was foreign minister, I was very careful not to say that China is a threat although I repeatedly said ‘grave concern’ at news conferences.
-But as defense minister, I must say China has become a security threat to Japan.”
+Addressing the Center for Strategic and International Studies, in Washington D.C., he stated "When I was foreign minister, I was very careful not to say that China is a threat although I repeatedly said 'grave concern' at news conferences.
+But as defense minister, I must say China has become a security threat to Japan."

 Suga government

 Shinzo Abe announced during a press conference on 28 August 2020 that he would resign as Prime Minister, due to the resurgence of his chronic ulcerative colitis.
+Upon Abe's announcement, Kono was seen as a potential successor.
 In the subsequent leadership election, Chief Cabinet Secretary Yoshihide Suga was elected to succeed Abe as LDP President and Prime Minister.
 Suga and his cabinet were officially appointed on 16 September 2020, ending the Abe era that had spanned 8 years.